EUROMAMMALS/eurodeer_db/documentation/eurodeer_user_guide.md

 ![](images/qgis_export.png)

-An interesting feature in QGIS is the possibility to visualize EURODEER data on topo of one of the main global spatial layers like Google map or Bing map.
+An interesting feature in QGIS is the possibility to visualize EURODEER data on top of one of the main global spatial layers like Google map or Bing map.

 ### <a name="R"></a>R